 We aim to utilize an unconscious priming paradigm that would promise relatively robust priming effects.
-In response priming experiments, the crucial variation is whether the prime (e.g., left or right pointing arrow) is either compatible or incompatible with the response the target requires (e.g. left or right, (Haase & Fisk, 2015; Vorberg et al., 2003).
+In response priming experiments, the crucial variation is whether the prime (e.g., left or right pointing arrow) is either compatible or incompatible with the response the target requires (e.g., left or right, Haase & Fisk, 2015; Vorberg et al., 2003).
 That is, in case of compatibility, or congruency, the prime facilitates the response to the target, and in return inhibits it in case of incompatibility, or incongruency.
-One commonly used experimental design in the line of masked (unconscious) priming research is metacontrast masking (Breitmeyer, 2015; Mattler, 2003; Vorberg et al., 2003).
+One commonly used experimental design in the line of masked (unconscious) priming research is metacontrast masking (e.g., Breitmeyer, 2015; Mattler, 2003; Vorberg et al., 2003).
 In metacontrast masking, the prime’s visibility is reduced by an ensuing visual masking stimulus, and is therefore said to be a special form of visual backward masking (Kraut & Albrecht, 2022).
 Crucially, the target simultaneously functions as the mask and fits snugly around the prime contours without overlapping it.
 The prime’s visibility is assessed to ensure that the masked prime was in fact not consciously perceived.
-As outlined above, if both tasks are presented together on a trial-by-trial basis, the masked response priming paradigm acquires the structure of a dual-task.
+As outlined above, if both tasks are presented together on a trial-by-trial basis, the masked response-priming paradigm acquires the structure of a dual-task.

-A prototypical example of a dual-task situation is the psychological refractory period paradigm (PRP), where response times (RTs) for task 2 slow down with decreasing SOA when compared to single task (Telford, 1931; Tombu & Jolicœur, 2003).
+A prototypical example of a dual-task situation is the psychological refractory period paradigm (PRP), where response times (RTs) for task 2 slow down with decreasing SOA when compared to single-task (Telford, 1931; Tombu & Jolicœur, 2003).
 However, studies have also found increasing RTs for task 1 when performed in a PRP paradigm instead of in isolation (Jiang et al., 2004; Reinert & Brüning, 2022; Scerra & Brill, 2012; Sigman & Dehaene, 2006).
-The Backward Crosstalk Effect (BCE), i.e. “the observation that task 2 characteristics can even influence task 1 processing” (Janczyk et al., 2018, p.
+The Backward Crosstalk Effect (BCE), i.e., “the observation that task 2 characteristics can even influence task 1 processing” (Janczyk et al., 2018, p.
 1) provides an explanation for this phenomenon.
 According to Janczyk and colleagues, the task 2 stimulus might unintentionally and simultaneously activate (features of) the task 1 response if the two responses share characteristics.
-We are therefore interested in how manipulations of the task 2 characteristics might influence RTs and consequently priming effects for task 1.(Kiefer, Harpaintner, et al., 2023)
+We are therefore interested in how manipulations of the task 2 (our direct task) characteristics might influence RTs and consequently priming effects for task 1 (our indirect task).
+We expect RTs to be prolonged in the dual-task as compared to the single-task condition.

+Based on the study by Biafora and Schmidt (2022) who observed a larger priming effect in the dual-tasking situation as compared to the single-task, we also expect priming effects to be enhanced in the dual-task.

-Studies in the research of dual-tasking have focused on different aspects of the paradigm like individual preferences for task coordination strategies (e.g. Brüning, Mückstein, et al., 2020; Brüning, Reissland, et al., 2020), order and temporal sequence of tasks (e.g. Strobach et al., 2018; Tombu & Jolicœur, 2002) or the kind of task (e.g. Goh et al., 2021; Hazeltine et al., 2006).
+Studies in the research of dual-tasking have focused on different aspects of the paradigm like individual preferences for task coordination strategies (e.g., Brüning, Mückstein, et al., 2020; Brüning, Reissland, et al., 2020), order and temporal sequence of tasks (e.g., Strobach et al., 2018; Tombu & Jolicœur, 2002) or the kind of task (e.g., Goh et al., 2021; Hazeltine et al., 2006).
 We chose to focus on the two aspects task modality and task complexity, which are described in the following.

 Response Modality